 Pure Tung Oil (Chinawood Oil)

-We guarantee our Pure Tung Oil is ASTM Quality Tested to be light in color with the highest amount of reactive sites to ensure drying and a great wood finish.
-Only the freshest, highest quality, most costly oil is “Shipped Daily” from our facility.
-Remember that “Quality is long enjoyed while a cheap price is long endured”.
-My family and dedicated associates thank you for your support.
+We guarantee our Tung Oil is ASTM Quality Tested to be light in color with the highest amount of reactive sites to ensure drying and a great wood finish.
+We use only the freshest, highest quality product.
+All of our oils are “fresh” pumped from a drum just before shipping.
+Packaged in fully recyclable HDPE bottles that are BPA and Phthalate-free.

 - Zero VOC’s

 - All Natural means “Green”

 - Freshness Guaranteed (fresh pumped daily)!

 - Naturally polymerizing finish

 - Does not form a glossy finish no matter the number of coats

 - Does not blister and peel (properly applied)

 - Long shelf life (will last for years, properly sealed)